-One of the main reasons that Anna and I started Pregnancy Awareness Month was because as new moms we were looking for good old fashioned advice, from other mom’s.
+One of the main reasons that we started Pregnancy Awareness Month was because as new moms we were looking for good old fashioned advice, from other mom’s.
 Of course for medical advice etc, we knew how to reach out to our doctors.
 But this was about day to day living and the little things, it felt good to connect to another mom and get her opinion and hear her experiences.
 There was something really afirming and empowering in that.
 Here is an excerpt of a post from Ergobaby, who has a fantastic mom outreach program on their blog.
-Alisa Donner
+Team PAM

 When I was a first time mom, I got a lot of advice.
 I even got advice about people’s advice!
 Now that I’ve been through three years of motherhood and have just become a new mom again, I suppose I’ve earned my turn to give some advice.
 Take what speaks to you, and leave the rest, but most importantly, enjoy the journey!